samsquire/ideas4/README.md

 When people communicate, they can act as synergistic systems that multiply the force of eachother for mutual benefit.

-When computers communicate, usually one side benefits.
+When computers communicate, usually the system as a whole benefits but not necessarily both sides.
 We can change that.

 # incomplete ideas